mdmtk/docs/edge/source/guide/csp/wireless.md

 Description:

->This parm allows you to change the state of the Wireless Wide Area Network (WWAN) radio to On or Off.
-This would allow or disallow a device from connecting to a WWAN, which is a wide area network that covers a large geographic area through the use of cellular tower technology.
+>This parm allows you to change the state of the Wireless Wide Area Network (WWAN) cellular radio by Turning it On or Off.
+Turning the WWAN radio On would allow the device to establish a cellular data connection and would also enable cellular voice connections, if supported.

 <div class="parm-table">
  <table>